moondance-labs/tanssi-docs/dapp-developers/developer-toolkit/ethereum-api/precompiles/call-permit.md

 ![Get the nonce](/images/dapp-developers/developer-toolkit/ethereum-api/precompiles/call-permit/call-6.webp)

-### Use MetaMask's JS Signing Library {: #use-metamasks-signing-library }
+### Use Ethers to Create the Signature {: #use-ethers-to-create-the-signature }

-To generate the call permit signature using JavaScript and MetaMask's [`@metamask/eth-sig-util` npm package](https://www.npmjs.com/package/@metamask/eth-sig-util){target=\_blank}, you'll first need to create a project locally.
+To generate the call permit signature using JavaScript and Ethers, you'll first need to create a project locally.
 You can do so with the following commands:

 ```bash
 mkdir call-permit-example && cd call-permit-example && touch getSignature.js